minio/docs/source/installation/deploy-minio-distributed.rst

 MinIO generally recommends ``xfs`` formatted drives for best performance.

-MinIO **requires** using sequentially-numbered drives on each node in the deployment, where the number sequence is *duplicated* across all nodes.
+MinIO *requires* using expansion notation ``{x...y}`` to denote a sequential series of disks when creating a server pool.
+MinIO therefore *requires* using sequentially-numbered drives on each node in the deployment, where the number sequence is *duplicated* across all nodes.
+For example, the following sequence of mounted drives would support a 4-drive per node distributed
-For example, the following sequence of mounted drives would support a 4-drive per node distributed deployment:
+deployment:

 - ``/mnt/disk1``
 - ``/mnt/disk2``